Phpcraft/core/README.md

     apt-get install php-gmp openssl php-mcrypt

-If you're on Windows, check your php.ini to enable the required extensions.
+If you're on Windows, use [Cygwin](https://www.cygwin.com/) or similar.

 ## Usage